-Victor Moscoso came from a bit of a different background than most of the other psychedelic artists of the 1960’s.
-He was a formally trained artist, and had studied at Yale University.
-He found himself fascinated by the early Family Dog posters, and was inspired to begin creating posters himself.
+Victor Moscoso came from a bit of a different background than most of the other psychedelic poster artists of the 1960s.
+He was a formally trained artist and had studied at Yale.
+He found himself fascinated by the early Family Dog posters.
+They inspired him to begin creating posters himself.
 In order to do so, he had to forget much of his art school training.
 Moscoso made use of vibrant, clashing colors, and bubble-like lettering.
-His lettering style was directly inspired by the font used on the cover of The Beatles 1965 album Rubber Soul.
+His lettering style was directly inspired by the font used on the cover of The Beatles’ 1965 album Rubber Soul.

 Bonnie MacLean began designing poster art for Bill Graham and The Fillmore in 1967.
-Wes Wilson had been Graham’s main artist until the two had a falling out, and MacLean took over.
+Wes Wilson had been Graham’s main artist until the two had a falling out.
+Then, MacLean took over.
 She had been painting notice boards at The Fillmore, employing the psychedelic style, and took an interest in it.
 She ended up creating thirty-two works for Graham.
-MacLean drew inspiration from Art Nouveau, and designed vibrant, recognizable works.
-She made use of faces and facial expressions as a motif in her work, as well as Native American and other culturally diverse imagery.
+MacLean drew from Art Nouveau, and designed vibrant works.
+She made use of faces and facial expressions as a motif in her work, as well as Native American and other diverse imagery.
 MacLean was the only woman to create psychedelic concert art during this era, and her legacy stands today.

 Lee Conklin was a cartoonist who had been recently discharged from the army when he heard about the psychedelic art scene and moved to San Francisco.
 He went to Bill Graham with his portfolio and was immediately hired to create posters for The Fillmore, of which he did thirty-three total.
 His style is focused on intricate drawings that are often surreal in nature.
 One of his crowning works was the album cover for Santana’s 1969 debut album, which featured an image of a lion.
 The album cover was reworked from a poster Conklin had created for a show featuring Santana and The Grateful Dead.

 Gary Grimshaw discovered psychedelic art while he was in the Navy.
 While his ship was being repaired in the Bay Area, he visited the Fillmore and the Avalon Ballroom.
 After his discharge in 1966, he returned to his hometown of Detroit and began designing posters for the Grande Ballroom there.
 These were some of the first psychedelic posters outside of San Francisco.
-Grimshaw further explored the psychedelic font employed by the Bay Area artists, creating his own, more legible version.
+Grimshaw further explored the font employed by the Bay Area artists, creating his own, more legible version.
 He believed the illegible letters employed by other artists were somewhat exclusive, and set out to create something that more people could understand.
-This in part caused him to be known as an artist of the people.
-Grimshaw was massively influential on both his community and artists for years to come.
+This, in part, caused him to be known as an artist of the people.
+Grimshaw was very influential on both his community and poster artists for years to come.

 Robert Fried began designing posters while earning his MFA at the San Francisco Art Institute.
-He met Rick Griffin and Victor Moscoso who then commissioned him to design the third piece in the Family Dog Charlatans triptych.
-From there, Fried went on to be one of the most important psychedelic artists of the era.
+He met Rick Griffin and Victor Moscoso who then hired him to design the third piece in the Family Dog Charlatans triptych.
+From there, Fried went on to be one of the most important poster artists of the era.
 He created a large number of posters for The Family Dog’s numbered series.
-His style often ,makes use of stars and patterns.
+His style often makes use of stars and patterns.
 After designing posters, he went back to creating fine art, which was his background before dying tragically in 1975.